 I received my undergraduate degree in Political Science from Indiana University-Fort Wayne (1992) while minoring in Spanish and Anthropology.
 I then attended the University of Texas-San Antonio for a Master's degree in Cultural Anthropology (1996) and years later obtained my doctorate in the same at Michigan State University (2006).
-These accomplishments don't compare to being a single mom, though.
+These accomplishments do not compare to being a single mom, though.
 Sedona has enriched my life beyond measure and gives me great hope about the future.

 MY CAREER PATH

 I was a university professor for much of my career and enjoyed teaching a great deal.
 It was wonderful to see students critical thinking abilities grow.
 As a social scientist, I also liked conducting research and writing.
 But, my path as an educator changed when a 7.0 earthquake struck Haiti in January, 2010.
 My research area was never in Haiti (My area of specialization was Native Americans).
-I knew no Haitians and I'd never even been to Haiti, but I was touched in an inexplicable way.
+I knew no Haitians and I had never even been to Haiti, but I was touched in an inexplicable way.
 I ended up conducting a city-wide Haitian relief effort a week after the earthquake struck which resulted in the collection of 17 tons of rice, beans, and water.
 Donations were flown to Port Au Prince courtesy of the State Department and FedEx.
 After planning this event, I knew my calling was elsewhere.
-Two years later I returned to Fort Wayne and began a new career path.
+Two years later I returned to Fort Wayne and forged a new career path.

 STATEMENT OF PURPOSE